jpb7/stash/README.md

 - Added the `unpack` command for un-archiving.
 - Added the `borrow` command for copying files out of the stash.
 - Switched to `sudo` for authentication to avoid repeated password re-entry.
+- Switched to `sled` database for secret storage.
+- Added Linux keys again to cache secrets, avoid disk I/O.

 Our next steps will be to:

 1. Rewrite unit tests to use our `Stash` object, and re-integrate them into the project.
-2. Fix issues with key persistence across sessions.
-3. Make error handling more descriptive and robust.
+2. Make error handling more descriptive and robust.
-4. Review and refactor for greater efficiency.
+3. Review and refactor for greater efficiency.
+4. Add doc comments and prepare repo for project submission.

 Flex goal:

-- Expand archiving behavior.
+- Implement automatic, session-based encryption/decryption of database.